oracle-livelabs/oci/oci-migration-essentials/rclone/rclone.md

 * The `progress` flag displays the progress of the copy
 * The `transfer` flag is the number of file transfers to run in parallel, on larger systems you can push a higher number of files in parallel

-> **Note:** This same command can be used on an OCI compute instance with OCI File System Storage NFS mounts to move data from OCI File System Storage into an OCI Object Storage Bucket
+> **Note:** This same command can be used for on-prem local file systems, on-prem NFS file systems, and on an OCI compute instance with OCI File System Storage NFS mounts to move data from OCI File System Storage into an OCI Object Storage Bucket

 Command output should look similar to this: